 3. Give us a minute.

 A few years ago, Harrison and I took a trip to Arizona with his family.
-Five days… in a timeshare… with my mother-in-law… who does NOT.
-STOP.
-TALKING.
+Five days… in a timeshare… with my mother-in-law… who is, um, long-winded.
 The first day I was back in Denver, a friend of mine immediately started to talk to me about weekend plans, and I’m pretty sure I snapped at her, which I immediately felt bad about.
 I didn’t understand why I did that.
-The truth is, I was at my limit of human interaction.
+The truth is, I had reached my limit.
 Being presented with an invitation to partake in further human interaction was too much.
 I needed some time to recharge before making more plans, and I needed my friend to back off.
 Just for a little while.

 4. We are bad multi-taskers.